7. MBA Interview

 Phase 4 - Your Turn to Ask Questions

 Be sure to study the school before interviewing so you can ask informed questions about it.
-Knowing specific details about the program should convince the interviewer that you are serious about attending his school.
+Knowing specific details about the program should convince the interviewer that you're serious about attending his school.

 A Final Note of Encouragement on the Interviews

 Subjecting yourself to interviews is tough.
-After two or three you begin to feel like a piece of meat.
+After two or three, you begin to feel like a piece of meat.
 Just remember that everyone has to go through the same process.
-Below I'll post an e-mail messages I got it from one of my students just hours after he had a particularly bad interview at a top-10 school.
+Below I'll post an e-mail message I got from one of my students just hours after he had a particularly bad interview at a top-10 school.
 Pardon the language, but I think it will help to put things into perspective.

 "F---ed up the interview.
 Felt like I was being lectured by my mother.